DaBusyB/contactsAPI/README.md

 ]

 *****
-List Contacts by Their ID: http://localhost:4001/contacts/<id>
+List Contacts by Their ID: GET /contacts/<id>
 *****
 JSON
 [